niuiic/modern-neovim-configuration/README.md

 ## FAQ

-- GLSL syntax diagnostics not working
+- GLSL syntax diagnostics not work

 `glslangValidator` requires files to have a specific suffix, check [document](https://github.com/KhronosGroup/glslang#execution-of-standalone-wrapper) for details.

+- Translate not work

+Normally you need to modify the proxy setting(`local proxy = "http://127.0.0.1:10025"`) in `script/translate.lua`.

+If you don't need this, just modify this script.

-## Showcase
+# Showcase

 Some functions are not convenient to display with pictures, please check `lua/plugins.lua`.